gruebite/zzz/README.md

   wis:7:-2
   cha:8:-1

-# ; can be used to go up in the tree.
+# ; is used to go up in the tree.
 Here we ascend up from the "ft" meta node
 senses: darkvision:60:ft;; passive perception:8
 languages: common, draconic
 challenge: 1:8